 the Consultant shall promptly provide certificates of insurance to the District evidencing the effectiveness of the insurance coverages required pursuant to this Agreement, including all endorsements no less frequently than upon the renewal of any insurance coverage required by this Agreement.

-All endorsements to or modifications of insurance purchased and maintained by the Consultant, Consultant’s subconsultant(s) and Professionals engaged by Consultant pursuant to this Agreement shall be subject to District’s review and final acceptance.
 District’s review, receipt and/or acceptance of any insurance policy purchased and maintained by the Consultant, Consultant’s subconsultant(s), or Professionals engaged by the Consultant or a certificate of insurance evidencing such insurance, shall not constitute nor be deemed to constitute District’s approval of such insurance or District’s agreement that such insurance satisfies the insurance requirements set forth in this Agreement.

 Compliance.
 If any insurance purchased and maintained by the Consultant,